NREL/rdtools/docs/sphinx/source/index.rst

 -  RdTools, version x.x.x, https://github.com/NREL/rdtools,
    https://doi.org/10.5281/zenodo.1210316

-   + (be sure to include the version number used in your analysis)
+   + Be sure to include the version number used in your analysis!

 References
 ----------